Newton-Duarte/react-searchable-products/README.md

 # Product List Viewer

-This project is a simple web application built with React, TypeScript, and Vite.
+This project is a simple web application built with **React**, **TypeScript**, and **Vite**.
 It fetches a list of products and displays them on the home page.
 Users can view product details and utilize a delayed search feature to find products by name or category.

 ## Features